Video to SRT Converter 2026: Best Tools to Export Video Transcripts as Subtitles

 VidNotes

-Best for: Students, content creators, and professionals who need transcripts AND subtitles
+Best for: students, content creators, and pros who need transcripts AND subtitles

-VidNotes combines AI transcription with comprehensive export options.
-Upload any video or paste a YouTube URL, and VidNotes generates an accurate transcript that you can export as:
+VidNotes pairs AI transcription with full export options.
+Upload any video or paste a YouTube URL, and you get an accurate transcript exportable as:

 • SRT (SubRip subtitles)